-The decline in “insulting and humorously sexualized stories about women athletes” is a byproduct of the coverage decrease, but has also caused the decline in coverage.
 In an interview with Quartz, Messner admitted that these findings weren’t “terribly surprising,” as this latest iteration of the study is consistent with the past 25 years of research.
 However, he noted that the most puzzling aspect of the data was the disparity between the “huge growth of girls’ and women’s sports participation over the past 25 years” and the stagnant coverage of this growing body of athletes.
 Thanks to Title IX, millions more girls and women are playing sports than ever.

 What is interesting about this decline is the way it seems to correlate with a kind of gender respectability politics.
 “In 1989,” the study notes, “TV news shows devoted only 5% of their time to women athletes.
 And when they did cover women, it often was commonly either in the role of comical object of the sports anchor’s joke or as sexual object.”

 The study reports that the decline in “insulting and humorously sexualized stories about women athletes” is both a byproduct of the coverage decrease but has also caused the decline in coverage.
 Women have been covered less, it seems, because sports announcers are no longer allowed to turn them into sexual objects with impunity.